 Poor sleeping position: Continuously sleeping on your left side or in an improper sleeping position can result in pinched nerves, which causes left arm pain.

 Medication side effect: Some medications may cause left arm pain as a side effect.
 You may want to speak to your doctor if you suspect your left arm pain is associated with your medications.

-Proper treatment for left arm pain involves understanding the underlying.
-For example, if your left arm pain is a result of a heart-related problem, you need to seek medical help right away to ensure that appropriate treatments can be administered.
+Treatment Options for Left Arm Pain: Proper treatment for left arm pain involves understanding the underlying.
+For example, if your left arm pain results from a heart-related problem, you need to seek medical help right away to ensure that appropriate treatments can be administered.

 If your left arm pain stems from an injury or overuse, then your doctor may recommend that you rest the arm or wear a sling or brace to better help support it.

 If an improper sleeping position is causing your left arm pain, you will want to ensure you change up the way you are sleeping at night.